skip to main content

 According to provisions in the Fair Credit Reporting Act, most accounts that go to collections can only remain on your credit report for a seven-year time period.
 After that, they shouldn't negatively affect your credit score anymore.

 There are, of course, some exceptions to this rule.
 Chapter 7 bankruptcy filings stay on your credit report for 10 years.
 Judgments stay either seven years or until the statute of limitations in your state is up, whichever is longer.
-And here’s one more caveat: While unpaid medical bills will come off your credit report after seven years, you’re still legally responsible for them.
-Taking those debts off your report just means they will no longer be held against you when you apply for a loan, an apartment, or a job.
+And here’s one more caveat: While unpaid medical bills will come off your credit report after seven years, you may still be legally responsible for them depending on the statute of limitations.
+Removing those debts off your report just means they will no longer be held against you when you apply for a loan, an apartment, or a job.

-In September 2017, the three major credit bureaus — Equifax, Experian, and TransUnion — implemented a new rule to give patients a 180-day grace period to resolve their medical debt before it shows up on their credit reports.
+In July 2022, the three major credit bureaus — Equifax, Experian, and TransUnion — implemented a new rule to give patients a 365-day grace period to resolve their medical debt before it shows up on their credit reports.
+These credit reporting companies have also taken steps to remove all medical collections under $500, effective April 11, 2023.

 Per Experian: